manavdevs/shl-genai-assessment-recommender/README.md

 http://127.0.0.1:8000/docs

-## 📊 Evaluation (Upcoming)
+## 📊 Evaluation

-- Recall@10 using the provided train/test dataset
+- Mean Recall@10 using the provided train/test dataset

 - Evaluation applied at:

   - Retrieval stage

   - Final recommendation stage

-- Analysis of recommendation balance across test types (e.g., Knowledge & Skills vs Personality & Behaviour)
+- Includes analysis of recommendation balance across test types

 ## ⚠️ Assumptions & Limitations

-Some assessments do not expose duration or job level information
+- Some assessments do not expose duration or job level information

-Skills are not explicitly listed on most SHL pages and are omitted
+- Skills are not explicitly listed on most SHL pages

-Scraping respects rate limits via request delays
+- Scraping respects rate limits via request delays

-Reranking uses a lightweight LLM to minimize cost
+- Lightweight LLM used to minimize cost

 ## 📌 Notes